canmom/canmom.github.io/_posts/nier/2021-07-19-automata-part-1.md

 {% include figure.html src="/embed/nier/FireofPrometheus.webp" alt="A drawing of Kalil illustrating 'The Fire of Prometheus'." class="float right" wraptight=true %}

 This story was originally published in <cite>Drag-on Dragoon INSIDE WORLD</cite>, then later republished in <cite>A Short Story</cite>.
-I know of three translations: the official one in <cite>Short Story Long</cite> translated by Shota Okui; what is probably [the most idiomatic one, by Kho-Dazat](https://nier.fandom.com/wiki/The_Fire_of_Prometheus); and [Rekka's translation of the first five parts](https://web.archive.org/web/20190909201448/http://nier2.com/blog/2014/09/14/novella-the-fire-of-prometheus/) (archive link since she's taken it down on her site), or the official translation in <cite>Short Story Long</cite>.
+I know of three translations: the official one in <cite>Short Story Long</cite> by Shota Okui; what is probably [the most idiomatic one, by Kho-Dazat](https://nier.fandom.com/wiki/The_Fire_of_Prometheus); and [Rekka's translation of the first five parts](https://web.archive.org/web/20190909201448/http://nier2.com/blog/2014/09/14/novella-the-fire-of-prometheus/) (archive link since she's taken it down on her site).
 The original story renders the robot phrases in katakana, which is variously translated with e.g. ALL-CAPS-WITH-DASHES or leetspeak.

 The story concerns Beepy, or P-chan, the P-33 combat robot who befriended a young shade named Kalil in the Replicant/Gestalt.
 Per the timeline, it takes place in 7645.
 Despite their clunky outward appearance, Beepy has a sophisticated set of self-repair machinery in the form of tiny robotic 'ants' who gradually restore their functionality over thousands of hours after the battle with Nier.